SfM-TTR: Using Structure from Motion for Test-Time Refinement of Single-View Depth Networks: SfM-TTR

 \subsection{Test-Time Refinement}

-We refine the target network for the selected scene by updating its parameters using the depths belonging to the final inlier set $\bfdepthsfmcheckcheck_j$ as supervision.
-As in \cite{luo2020consistent}, we optimize over the complete scene, thus obtaining a refined network with more consistent predictions across all frames of the scene.
+We refine the target network for the selected scene by updating its parameters using the depths in the final inlier set $\bfdepthsfmcheckcheck$ as supervision.
+As in \cite{luo2020consistent}, we optimize over the complete scene, thus obtaining a refined network with more consistent predictions across all views.
 This is different from other TTR works, such as~\cite{mccraith2020monocular}, in which they refine a different network for each frame of the sequence.

-In each step of our TTR, we sample an image $\mathbf{I}_j$ from the sequence and do a feed-forward pass through the network to obtain the depth prediction $\bfdepthnet_j$.
-Then we supervise the prediction with the sparse pseudo ground truth $\depthsfm_i$ as obtained in~\ref{sec:method_obtaining}.
+Each batch update works as follows.
+We sample an image $\mathbf{I}_j$ from the sequence and do a feed-forward pass through the network to obtain the depth prediction $\bfdepthnet_j$.
+Then we supervise the prediction with the sparse pseudo ground truth $\bfdepthsfmcheckcheck_j$.
 This supervision is weighted according to the reliability of the reconstructed 3D points, that we approximate based on their reprojection errors as $w_{l,j}^{\boldsymbol{\theta}}=\text{exp}(-\|\mathbf{r}_{l,j}\|_2^2)$.

 As state-of-the-art depth networks already produce sharp predictions with well-defined object contours, we argue that our refinement should only optimize the internal understanding of the scene.
 Hence, we follow a similar approach as \cite{mccraith2020monocular} and only update the encoder parameters during the TTR, keeping the rest of the network fixed.
 Our TTR optimization can be hence formulated as $\hat{\boldsymbol{\theta}}_g = \argmin_{\boldsymbol{\theta}_g} \mathcal{L}$.
 In this manner, the frozen decoder $h(\cdot)$ keeps producing sharp predictions, but now they stem from a more informed representation of the underlying scene.